leandrob13/Electronic-Ruminations/pages/marbles-symbiote.md

 ### Grids Drums

 The classic Mutable Instruments Grids drum map. `BIAS` and `JITTER` traverse the map's X / Y coordinates, sweeping smoothly between the curated drum patterns.
 The `DEJA VU` knob is bipolar and CCW from center it injects chaos / randomness into the drum map (square-root-tapered so small CCW turns already produce audible perturbation).
 CW from center has no effect in Drums sub-mode.
-The `RATE`, `BIAS` and `JITTER` CV inputs add a CV offset to the density of each drum voice (BD, SD, HH respectively) on top of a fixed base level, so you can modulate beat density without giving up control of the pattern coordinates on the knobs.
+The `RATE`, `BIAS` and `JITTER` CV inputs set the density of each drum voice (BD, SD, HH respectively), so you can modulate beat density without giving up control of the pattern coordinates on the knobs.
+As of 0.3.0 the density CVs are **unipolar**: 0&nbsp;V leaves a voice silent and +5&nbsp;V drives it to full density (a 0–5&nbsp;V envelope or LFO sweeps the whole range; negative CV is clamped to silent).
+With nothing patched into a density input, that voice stays silent — patch a CV or a fixed offset into each voice you want to hear.

 T1 outputs the BD gate, T2 outputs the SD gate (replacing the master gate), and T3 outputs the HH gate.

 ### Grids Euclidean

 Same engine as Grids' Euclidean sub-mode, but with a single shared length across all three voices.
 The `DEJA VU LENGTH` knob sets the step count from 1 to 16.
-The drum map is not used in this sub-mode, so the `BIAS` and `JITTER` knobs are silent here — density per voice is controlled entirely by the `RATE` / `BIAS` / `JITTER` CV inputs (same mapping as Drums sub-mode: BD / SD / HH respectively).
+The drum map is not used in this sub-mode, so the `BIAS` and `JITTER` knobs are silent here — density per voice is controlled entirely by the `RATE` / `BIAS` / `JITTER` CV inputs (same mapping as Drums sub-mode: BD / SD / HH respectively; unipolar, 0&nbsp;V silent → +5&nbsp;V full).

 The `DEJA VU` knob is bipolar in Grids mode and behaves differently per sub-mode.
 In Euclidean: